Replacement leaking water

 How do I know if my water heater is leaking?

-Signs of a leaking water heater include puddles around the base, reduced hot water supply, or rusty water coming from the taps.
+Signs of a leaking water heater include water pooling around the base of the unit, reduced hot water supply, and increased energy bills.

 Can I fix a leaking water heater myself?

-For minor leaks, you may be able to DIY the repair by flushing the tank or replacing the temperature and pressure relief valve.
-But for larger leaks or if you're unsure of the cause, it's best to call a professional HVAC technician.
+For minor leaks, you may be able to fix it yourself by flushing the tank or replacing the T&P valve.
+But for more serious issues, it's best to call a professional HVAC technician.

 Connect with certified professionals in your area